New research, published in Nature, has measured highly sought-after Majorana quantum states.

 MZMs are groups of electrons bound together in a specific way so they behave like a particle called a Majorana fermion, a semi-mythical particle first proposed by semi-mythical physicist Ettore Majorana in the 1930s.
 If Majorana’s theoretical particles could be bound together, they would work as a topological qubit.
 One catch: no evidence for their existence has ever been seen, either in the lab or in astronomy.
 Instead of attempting to make a particle that no one has ever seen anywhere in the universe, researchers instead try to make regular electrons behave like them.

-To make MZMs, researchers need incredibly small materials, an area in which Professor Liljeroth’s group at Aalto University specialises.
+To make MZMs, researchers need incredibly small materials, an area in which Professor Liljeroth’s group at Aalto University specializes.
 MZMs are formed by giving a group of electrons a very specific amount of energy, and then trapping them together so they can’t escape.
 To achieve this, the materials need to be 2-dimensional, and as thin as physically possible.
 To create 1D MZMs, the team needed to make an entirely new type of 2D material: a topological superconductor.

 Topological superconductivity is the property that occurs at the boundary of a magnetic electrical insulator and a superconductor.
-To create 1D MZMs, Professor Liljeroth’s team needed to be able to trap electrons together in a topological superconductor, however it’s not as simple as sticking any magnet to any superconductor.
+To create 1D MZMs, Professor Liljeroth’s team needed to be able to trap electrons together in a topological superconductor, however, it’s not as simple as sticking any magnet to any superconductor.

 “If you put most magnets on top of a superconductor, you stop it from being a superconductor,” explains Dr. Shawulienu Kezilebieke, the first author of the study.
 “The interactions between the materials disrupt their properties, but to make MZMs, you need the materials to interact just a little bit.
 The trick is to use 2D materials: they interact with each other just enough to make the properties you need for MZMs, but not so much that they disrupt each other.”